sparksp/phills.me.uk/content/course/indoor-climbing-assistant/index.md

   title = "A child climbing an artificial wall with three adults helping to hold the ropes."
 +++

-*This new scheme is currently being developed and will be launched in January 2019.
-The information below is designed to give you an insight into what's coming and should not be considered definitive at this stage.*

-The Indoor Climbing Assistant qualification is for those with competence in the basic skills of climbing who wish to assist qualiﬁed climbing instructors and coaches in the management of their sessions.
-Indoor Climbing Assistants are assessed as being competent in their role supporting qualiﬁed instructors and coaches but are not qualiﬁed to manage groups independently.
+The Indoor Climbing Assistant is designed for people who want to support qualified instructors with climbing sessions on artificial structures.
+People interested in this scheme might be parents, youth workers, young leaders or teachers and the focus is on assisting with core tasks within a session.
+Indoor Climbing Assistants are not qualified to manage groups independently.
+Use of the phrase 'indoor climbing walls' in this context refers to all artificial structures, including outdoor artificial climbing towers and mobile walls.

 ### Is it for me?